ashishkarnad/sandbox/core/README.md

 sensu-core-sandbox.disk_usage.root.vagrant.used_percentage 11 1534191189
 ```

-Then create the check using a JSON configuration file, assigning it to the `sandbox-testing` subscription and the `graphite` pipeline:
+Then create the check using a JSON configuration file, assigning it to the `sandbox-testing` subscription and the `graphite_tcp` pipeline:

 ```
 sudo nano /etc/sensu/conf.d/checks/check-disk-usage.json